Waleed-Alharbi/Task-2-Smart-Methods/README.md

 ---

-# Overview
+## 📌 Overview

-This project is a simple web application built with PHP and MySQL for managing a basic task list system.
+This project is a simple web application built with PHP and MySQL for managing a basic task status system.

 Users can submit their name and age through a form, and the data is stored in a MySQL database.

-All records are displayed dynamically in a table with a toggle button that updates the status instantly using JavaScript Fetch API without reloading the page.
+All records are displayed dynamically in a table with a toggle button that updates the status value instantly using JavaScript Fetch API without refreshing the page.

 ---

-# Features
+## ✨ Features

-- Add new user records
+- ➕ Add new user records
-- Store data using MySQL
+- 🗄️ Store data using MySQL
-- Display all records dynamically
+- 📋 Display all records dynamically
-- Toggle status between `0` and `1`
+- 🔁 Toggle status between `0` and `1`
-- Instant status update using Fetch API
+- ⚡ Instant status update using Fetch API
-- Simple responsive UI
+- 🎨 Simple and clean user interface
-- Local server support using XAMPP
+- 🖥️ Local server support using XAMPP

 ---

-# Technologies Used
+## 🛠️ Technologies Used

 - PHP
 - MySQL